 Step 1: Write a wonderful book.
-That’s hard, admittedly, but you’re on this page because you’re pretty serious.
+That’s hard, admittedly, but you’re on this page because you’re serious.

 Step 2: Compile a longlist of qualified literary agents.
 A qualified literary agent is one who is (A) in the right country, (B) open to your genre, and (C) reasonably open to taking on new work and new clients.
 Once you have that longlist – which could easily run to 100+ names – you can start to filter it.
-[Oh, and if you’re looking for UK literary agents, then you should be on this page instead.]

 Step 3: Narrow down to a shortlist of 10-12 names Once you have your longlist, you need to work to find the ones who jump out at you – normally because you find a point of contact.
 You’re looking for something that seems to connect the kind of reader that agent is with the kind of writer you are.

-Our “free trial” means just that.
+And “free trial” means just that.